JDonMc/BabylonPolice/README.md

 ## What We Aim To Do

 We aim to put our clients first.
 As a social media that means not making money without our customers making money.
 So advertisers don't pay unless they get results.
+We don't sell anything ourselves, only take a cut from content curators earning.

 ## Who We Aim To Help

+We aim to help content curators to earn from forwarding their clients onto other resources.
+So long as you are comfortable with the order of content being curated and what is there, you can make an income with or without also being the content creator.
+Turn your feed into feeds for others.

+We also aim to help prominent Urban Dictionary slang-writers to sell and privatise their content.

+# For Investors

+Take a brief scan over the to-do list, if you have questions, ask, if you have suggestions tell.
+Your input is my security, I'm banking on your criticisms being valid and important.
+Until we launch as a company instead of just a business there will be no shares in writing, but consideration will be made for those have provided value as referred to by other investor parties.

 # To do list: